 Graphite – The Revolutionary Racquet Material

-The aluminum racquets which were very light weight greatly increased the power of these racquets.
+The aluminum racquets which were very lightweight greatly increased the power of these racquets.
 This made the game of tennis popular even to the beginners.
 However, this posed several disadvantages to advanced and powerful tennis players.
 The flexibility of the frame along with the power caused the shots to become very unpredictable.
 Power was there but there was no control especially when hitting powerful off-center shots.
-When this happens the frame gets distorted, string of the racket changing direction as well, often causing the ball to hit a direction which was not the original and intended direction.
+When this happens the frame gets distorted, string of the racket changing direction as well.
+This often causes the ball to hit a direction which was not the original and intended direction.

 Advanced players looked for a harder frame material.
 This was solved by combing carbon fibers and using plastic resin to bind them.
 This new material was called graphite even though this doesn’t have the same properties as the real graphite used in pencils.
 Racquets were modified again using graphite as the frame.
 By the end of the 1980s, racquets were classified according to the materials used; affordable racquets that were made with aluminum frame and the more expensive racquets with graphite construction.
 Wooden racquets eventually became phased out except of course for its antique and collector’s item value.